qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 ec54df8c1938fe49660230d16334b4c7e83888a93e6f037fd8552893e2f67383/
 ```

-So to make sure `meshnet-cni` binaries make it into this location, `cd` into
+To make sure `meshnet-cni` binaries make it into this location, `cd` into your
-your `meshnet-cni` repo and run this, replacing `YOUR_GUID` with the GUID you
+`meshnet-cni` repo and run this, replacing `YOUR_GUID` with the GUID you just
-just found:
+found:

 ```
 export K3S_CNI_GUID=<YOUR_GUID>